griendt/gd6/docs/docs/phases/2_construction.md

 At the expense of `10` Influence Points, plus an additional `10` Influence Points for each Library under your control at the start of this Turn, you can build a Library.
 A Library will give you an IP bonus; see the [Final Phase](/phases/5_final/).

-#### Military Intelligence Center

-At the expense of `20` Influence Points, you can build a Military Intelligence Center.
-An intelligence center gives armies in nearby regions an offensive boost by supplying them with military intelligence.
-See the [Intelligence rules](/phases/4_movement/#intellience) for details.